ChrisFrontDev/tmdb-app-react/README.md

 ### User Stories:

 - User can search for movies and TV shows on TMDb
 - User can the see upcoming and trending movies.
 Data updates weekly
 - User can click on a movie and a modal should pop up.
 It should display the title, release date, overview, and runtime.
 - The webpage adapts to any screen size.

+- Busca de filmes por título, juntando-os independente do gênero.
+- "Banner" com os próximos filmes a lançar (/trending).
+- Lista ou seções com os filmes mais populares (/discover), separados por gênero(/genres).Clicando no filme, mostre também seu detalhes (eg: sumário, duração, título original, etc).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).